You want to get six pack abs and you want it fast.

 Training to Build Big Ab Muscles

 Building big ab muscles is the most difficult part of getting six pack abs.

 Don’t listen to people who claim that you already have six pack abs under your belly fat.

 If you didn’t train your ab muscles, you don’t have six pack abs under your belly fat.

 Ab muscles are still muscles.
 Assuming that you accidentally built six pack abs without training your abs is silly.

 Training is harder than losing weight.
 It’s tough.
 By training, I don’t mean working out.
 I mean real training.
 Pushing your body to its limits.
 This is exactly what you have to do if you want to build six pack abs.

 Training is more of a mind game than a muscle game.
-Your brain will always give up before your body.
+Your brain will always give up before your body gives up.
 You need mental toughness to push through.

 When you are training hard, your brain will come up with millions of reasons why you don’t actually need to do this.

 If you decide to quit, you are done.